 Yes.
 Getting HARB approval for your project and receiving a certificate of appropriateness is required if your property lies within the historic district boundary.
-Proceeding with an unapproved project, or drastically altering a project once it is approved will result in fines.
+Proceeding with an unapproved project, or drastically altering a project once it is approved will result in fines .
 Because you will need a HARB issued certificate of approval before you can receive a building permit from the City, you would also be doing work without a permit and therefore incur additional fines.
-HARB members are always willing to assist you in planning an appropriate alteration to your building ,and correctly preparing a HARB application.
+The HARB review process is relatively quick and painless , and HARB members are always willing to assist you in planning an appropriate alteration to your building ,and correctly preparing a HARB application.